hanspr/mi-ide/README.md

 This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers** (no X Server support, no Graphical interface, no menu luncher, desktop icons), simple plain bash.

 Many features were already provided by micro editor :+1:.
-But some others were still missing :star:, and there inclusion are not necessarily important to everyone.
+But some others were still missing :star:.

 This is the list of the most important existing features :

 * :+1: Short learning curve
 * :+1: Great syntax highlighting and easily customizable
-* :star: Good cursor positioning after paste, cuts, duplicate a line, searching, moving on the edges of the window.
+* :star: Good cursor positioning after paste, cuts, duplication of lines, searching, moving on the windows edges.
 So you always have a clear view of the surrounding code
-* :star: Translate to other languages easily
+* :star: Easy translation to other languages
 * :star: Auto detect file encoding.
-Open (decode) / Save (encode) in the original encoding of the file: UTF8, ISO8859, WINDOWS, etc. (Limited to the encoders available in go libraries)
+Open (decode) / Save (encode) in the original encoding of a file: UTF8, ISO8859, WINDOWS, etc.
-* :star: Replace the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
-Similar to windowed editors
+* :star: Ease the need to learn too many key combinations and commands by the use (and abuse) of good mouse support with: icons, buttons, dialog boxes.
 * :star: Use and abuse color to easily find the cursor, selected text, etc.
 * :+1::star: Good and powerful plugin system to hack the editor to your personal needs.
     - Without the need to compile or setup a complicated environment
-    - Resilient to editor new versions, so a plugin can last a long time without being recoded, and recoded.
+    - Resilient to editor's new versions.
     - Plugins that will enhance the user coding experience for each particular language
-    - So you can say at the end of all your hacking: "finally!, I got **my** ide"
+    - So you can say at the end of all your hacking: "finally!, I got **my** IDE"
-* :star: Save editor settings for
+* :star: Save editor settings for:
-    - a particular coding language (c, php, python, perl,..)
+    - A particular coding language (c, php, python, perl,..)
-    - a single file
+    - A single file
-    - or just for the current opened session
+    - Or just for the current opened session
 * :star: A powerful auto indent
 * :star: Internal copy paste between terminals in the same server without the need of _**shift-key and mouse dragging**_
 * :star: Features that require a server to work